Anomalous Hall effect and quantum criticality in geometrically frustrated heavy fermion metals

 with

-The $\phi$-fields are constrained by the condition that, if they are integrated out, we obtain the same chiral interaction terms at $\mathcal{O}(g^3)$ by computing exactly the same triangle diagrams.
-We then replace $\phi_j^* \phi_i$ by its expectation value $G_{\phi,ij}$ and have
+Hence, the $\phi$-fields are constrained by the condition that, if they are integrated out, we obtain the same chiral interaction terms at $\mathcal{O}(g^3)$ by computing the same triangle diagrams.
+We then replace $\phi_j^* \phi_i$ by its expectation value $G_{\phi,ij}$ and arrive at

 It turns out that $G_{\phi,ij} = e^{- i A_{ij}}$, and $g$ can be identified as $g = J_K ( \abs{E_{ijk}} / 2)^{1/3}$.
-Because the bosonic Gaussian integral has a minus sign relative to its fermionic counterpart, $G_{\phi,ij}$ carries the opposite flux pattern in order to produce the same $H_{\text{chiral}}$ when we integrate out the $\phi$-fields.
+Because the bosonic Gaussian integral has a minus sign relative to its fermionic counterpart, $G_{\phi,ij}$ carries the opposite flux pattern to produce the same $H_{\text{chiral}}$ when we integrate out the $\phi$-fields.
 Physically, the flux (or chirality) pattern has the opposite sign to that of the CSL state, so that the antiferromagnetic Kondo coupling will lower the ground state energy.
 This effective Hamiltonian is adequate for qualitatively describing the AHE physics of our original Hamiltonian.
 Other non-chiral effective interactions would only renormalize the Fermi liquid parameters of the $d$-electrons for the $P_S$ phase.
-We can then use the Streda formula \cite{Streda,Nagaosa2010}:
+We can then use the Streda formula \cite{Streda,Nagaosa2010} to compute the AHE coefficient $\sigma_{xy}$: The involved quantities are the current operator of the conduction electrons $v_a({\bf k}) = \pt_a H_{d}({\bf k})$, the Berry curvature $\mathcal{F}^{xy}_n({\bf k}) $, and the Fermi function $f(\epsilon_n({\bf k}))$ (Supplemental Material\cite{supp}).